DarraghReid/krafts/README.md

 ![Category Links](media/readme-imgs/category-links.png)

-The home page is designed to be an intuitive introduction to the site where the user immediately learns the site's perpose.
+The home page is designed to be an intuitive introduction to the site where the user immediately learns the site's purpose.
 It includes:

-* The hero carousel which is comprosed of three images despicting various crafts to give an indication of the sites purpose.
+* The hero carousel which is comprised of three images depicting various crafts to give an indication of the sites purpose.
 This Bootstrap carousel was surprisingly troublesome and time consuming and was difficult to make responsive.
 Eventually, the images were removed from the slider and were replaced with background images using CSS.

 * The category links which are image-based links that lead to the different product categories.
-The images were carefully chosed to refect their respective category.
-Again, the images were implemented as background images using css and have a parallex effect.
+The images were carefully chosen to reflect their respective category.
+Again, the images were implemented as background images using css and have a parallax effect.

 [^ Back To Top ^](#Contents)